AndreKolell/GACJTaCA/README.md

 # Google Analytics Customer Journey Tracking and Conversion Attribution (GACJTaCA)

 GACJTaCA is a small and compact piece of JavaScript build on top of Google Analytics.
-It adds basic customer journey tracking and conversion attribution functionality to Google Analytics with only four lines of code!
+It adds basic customer journey tracking and conversion attribution functionality to Google Analytics with only a few lines of JavaScript code!

 GACJTaCA stores detailed information about all campaigns and traffic sources (direct, organic, affiliate, ppc, etc.) a visitor used during his (browser's) lifetime to visit your website in the browser's local storage (or in a simple cookie as a fallback).
 This campaign history (customer journey) can then be used for various kinds of conversion attribution and de-duplication (first cookie wins, last cookie wins, equal distribution, etc.).